Mrian07/Proyeksi/frontend/doc/README.md

-# Developing OpenProject Frontend
+# Developing ProyeksiApp Frontend

-The OpenProject frontend is split into two parts:
+The ProyeksiApp frontend is split into two parts:

 - **The legacy webpack bundle** is located at `frontend/legacy` and contains AngularJS from the previous frontend that cannot be converted to Angular.
 (Mainly because they're used in Rails partials with content within)